 Soil is silt with a clay underlay. hot summers and very cold winters.

 The prairie garden is full of thousands of plants to make up this style of planting.
-More Info »
+Autumn colors are a feature in this part of the garden in April/May.

 The rock and water garden is split over two levels.
 There are two ponds a top and lower pond. many Peonies, maples, conifers and rare bulbs and alpine plants are found here.

-Peonies are at there best in late October/early November.
+Peonies are at there best in late mid to late October.

 The long Border, AKA the Barry Manilow Border, is a garden border full of colour made up of annuals, bulbs, perennials, shrubs, roses and grasses to make a very colorful part of the garden.